 Elapsed time from opening the first cell is shown to the upper left and difference between number of mines and number of flags is indicated to the upper right.

 If you open all the cells that don't have a mine, you are the winner.
-To start the next game, select one of the six difficulty buttons.
+To start the next game, tap or click the circle arrow appearing on the screen.

 The cells shape can be chosen among square, regular pentagon, regular hexagon and regular heptagon.
 Different shapes make up different lattice structures of the minefield.